lenala/azure-gradle-plugins/README.md

 Name | Value
 ---|---
 runtimeStack | Base image name.
 Right now possible values are: {'TOMCAT 9.0-jre8', 'TOMCAT 8.5-jre8}
 urlPath | Url path.
-Optional, if not specified Web App will be deployed to root
+Optional, if not specified Web App will be deployed to root.
+Works for WARDEPLOY deployment type only.

 ```
 azurewebapp {